aws-samples/custom-r-amazon-sagemaker-examples/README.md

 ### Contents

-* *custom_r_inference* contains example code for deploying a custom R framework and model behind a single model SageMaker endpoint to serve online inference
+* **custom_r_inference** contains example code for deploying a custom R framework and model behind a single model SageMaker endpoint to serve online inference
+* **custom_studio_image** contains a walkthrough of how to create and register a custom image for use in your SageMaker studio domain.
+The example specifically covers creating a custom R kernel.

 ### Security